devx-cafe/git-phlow/docs/documentation.md

 **description**

-cleanup will remove the branches prefixed with `delivered/` locally and remove the remote branches as well.
-A local version is available, and will just remove the local branches.
+cleanup is for tidying up the git workspace.
+As you follow the workflow a lot of branches prefixed with `delivered/` will be in the workspace, and should just be deleted if they have been successfully integrated.
+Running the command will remove these branches locally and remote as well.
+A local version of this command is available, and will just remove the local branches.
 Some branches can not be deleted, because git cannot detect if they have been integrated into the integration branch.
+That can be due to a rebase or squash.
 Those can be deleted with the `force` flag.

 ### config
 ```
 git phlow config
 ```

+**description**

+config is the top-level command for showing and creating git-phlow .gitconfig files.
+Manipulating the individual key-value pairs is done by using gits build in `git config`.
+See more in [configuration documentation](/docs/configuration.md)

 ####  show
 ```